fazo96/ipfs-boards/README.md

 With security, control, reliability, rock solid stability, fully distributed architecture or, optionally, none of these!

+## Demo

+Doesn't have:

+- Write ability in web app (only a small cli to validate and publish a folder)
+- Aggregation (only the admin can post)
+- Advanced customization, control, user profile
+- Media support
+- Votes

+Maybe will have:

+- No backend needed (for read only access)
+- Comments

 ## How

 This system uses the IPFS protocol.
 The protocol takes care of distributing data in a safe and efficiently distributed way.